olgam4/articles/testing/better-testing/README.md

 ### Isn't it an anti-pattern?

 Your whole test battery uses this exact same `Bertha` car, an old model.
 The problem lies exactly there.
 We've created some magic value which every test depends on: one major point of failure in which we had put all our faith in...Normally, every test would be keen to this.
 You think you’re safe, you’ve thought of every possible detail...But are you, really?
 What if in production, some attribute combination breaks the price?
 It has happened to me and we were flabbergasted to see it happen.
-Our boss wasn't be happy about it, especially since it could have been easily avoided.
-How you ask?
+Our boss wasn't happy about it, especially since it could have been easily avoided.
+But how, you ask?

 So let me introduce you to...[Faker](https://github.com/faker-ruby/faker) 🎉 This beauty lets you randomize your tests which then serves the purpose of finding out some tests may have been badly designed and discovering edge cases you wouldn't have imagined could happen.
 Yes, it does make your tests "flaky", but it helps you catch bad design before it creeps up on you.
 Also, reproductibility is of the most importance when testing.
 Therefore, you should always seed your randomness and log it somewhere in order to properly debug later.
 Don't forget to change those seeds though!